JOB OPPORTUNITY: DIRECTOR - STUDENT WELLNESS AND COUNSELLING CENTRE

 Through individualized personal counselling, outpatient psychiatric services and a wide range of group counselling, professional staff and faculty at the Centre, with the assistance of supervised doctoral residents and practicum students from the various training programs on campus, help students to develop their own unique resources.

 The Counselling Centre helps students develop their study strategies through academic support programming.
 The Centre offers support for study problems in which students learn to apply strategies for managing university level academic work more effectively.
 Following an intake session, students are provided with access to an online D2L course called, "Academic Skills Portfolio," that facilitates the acquisition and practice of helpful skills.
 In addition, students can register for the three credit-hour course (UCC2020: Applied Cognitive and Affective Learning Strategies) designed to enhance the learning skills of undergraduate students.
 UCC2020 registration is completed through the Memorial course registration system.
+Please note that UCC2020 will not be offered in the Fall 2015 semester.

 As an integral part of the academic community, Counselling Centre faculty are also involved in applied research, teaching, 2013-2014 psychology doctoral residency training programme, outreach, service to the profession of psychology, and consultation to the community at large.
 The Centre is the testing site for many advanced degree admission testing.